R.G. Barry Corporation

 R.G.
 Barry Corporation, stylized RG Barry, is a developer and marketer of footwear, handbags, and foot care products.
 It was founded by Florence Melton, Aaron Zacks, and Harry Streim in 1947 in Columbus, Ohio.
-It is known for its Dearfoams slippers and Baggallini handbags brands.
-It is headquartered in Pickerington, Ohio.
+Headquartered in Pickerington, Ohio, RGB is a consumer-driven, multi-channel, digitally-led brand management platform developed to accelerate growth and innovation for lifestyle consumer brands.
+More commonly known for their lifestyle brands, Bagggallini and Dearfoams which focus on functional handbags and cozy slippers.
+While changing the standards for comfort, RGB also focuses on becoming an earth-first brand through their biodegradable brand Planet A, and innovations such as REGNR8.

 History

-In 1945, Florence Melton had developed a removable shoulder pad for women's military-style fashions of the time.
+In the 1940s, Florence Melton had developed a removable shoulder pad.
 She, her husband Aaron Zacks, and businessman Harry Streim started a business called Shoulda-Moulders Co, and worked on developing slippers, bathrobes, and pillows.
-In 1947, Florence Melton visited the Firestone Tire and Rubber Co. in Akron, OH, to research new materials for her shoulder pads.
-There, she found foam latex, a material that was developed during WWII.
-Florence decided that the material would be best used in footwear, not shoulder pads, and she created her first slipper prototype.
 In 1947, the company was renamed to R.G.
 Barry, which was named after their children: Richard Streim, Gordon Zacks and Barry Zacks.
-In 1948, Dearfoams introduces the world's first foam-cushioned, washable slipper.
-It is an immediate hit in the notions area of department stores.
 In 1949, R.G.
 Barry released Angel Treads, the first foam-cushioned, washable slipper, as one of their featured products.
 The Dearfoams slipper brand was introduced in 1958.
 Following the launch of Dearfoams, R.G.
 Barry added operations in Puerto Rico, Tennessee, Texas, North Carolina, and New York, in an effort to boost company business.

 R.G.
-Barry went public in 1962, and was listed on the American Stock Exchange.
+Barry went public in 1962, and was listed in the American Stock Exchange.
 In 1965, Gordon Zacks became the company president, In 1974, they sold the Mushrooms brand sandals and footwear.
 They were the subject of a trademark lawsuit with Mushroom Makers, which sold women's sportswear.
 Sales of Mushrooms were reported to have peaked at $120 million in 1978.
 The company would later sell the Mushroom brand to United States Shoe Corporation in 1982.